stevekirks/ollama-openwebui/TEST_RESULTS.md

 ## Testing requests to Ollama in an Azure Container App using A100 GPU
-Ollama container running on: NC24A100 GPU, 24vCPU, 220GB memory (AUD$106/day (when continuously running)).
+Ollama container running on: NC24A100 GPU, 24vCPU, 220GB memory (AUD$338/day (when continuously running, after free grant runs out)).
 Open WebUI container on: 0.5vCPU, 1GB memory.

 ### Summary of Observations